Type III secretion system

-The type III secretion system (T3SS or TTSS) is one of the bacterial secretion systems used by bacteria to secrete their effector proteins into the host's cells to promote virulence and colonisation.
+The type III secretion system (T3SS or TTSS) is one of the bacterial secretion systems used by bacteria to secrete their effector proteins into host cells to promote virulence and colonisation.
 While the type III secretion system has been widely regarded as equivalent to the injectisome, many argue that the injectisome is only part of the type III secretion system, which also include structures like the flagellar export apparatus.
 The T3SS is a needle-like protein complex found in several species of pathogenic gram-negative bacteria.

 Overview

 The term 'Type III secretion system was coined in 1993.
 This secretion system is distinguished from at least five other secretion systems found in gram-negative bacteria.
 Many animal and plant associated bacteria possess similar T3SSs.
 These T3SSs are similar as a result of convergent evolution and phylogenetic analysis supports a model in which gram-negative bacteria can transfer the T3SS gene cassette horizontally to other species.
 Some of the most researched T3SSs are from species of: